Language mistakes in quotes

 Twelth should be twelfth and Who’s should be whose.

-This is still what APA style guidelines say should be done.
+This approach is correct when quoting in APA Style.
 However, other sources (including The Chicago Manual of Style) say it is acceptable to correct minor spelling mistakes and typos such as those above.
 This is because doing so is less disruptive for the reader.
 When the mistake reveals something important about the quotation or the person being quoted, however, it’s best not to fix it.

 During the interview, Abadi expressed his disdain of social media: “I think this Tweeter [sic] nonsense is a complete waste of time.”